 Portage is an Educational Service for pre-school children with Special Educational Needs and Disabilities, offering bespoke packages of intervention to support a child’s development through Pre-school learning groups and or home learning sessions.
 Portage supports children’s learning and development using a small steps approach.

-Activities are linked to the long term aims that are planned with families using the Kent Portage checklist.
-Portage home visitors work in partnership with families, Portage recognises that parents are the best people to teach their child and so relies on parental involvement in both the planning and carrying out of the child's learning development goals and activities
+Portage Practitioners work in partnership with families, recognising that parents are the best people to teach their child.
+Parental involvement is essential in both the planning and delivery of activities to support the child's learning.

-- Listen and develop ideas which grow from a shared knowledge of your child's development
+- Developing ideas which grow from a shared knowledge of your child's development.

-- Breakdown activities into small steps to ensure your child’s successful learning
+- Breaking down activities into small steps to ensure the child’s learning is successful.

 Working in partnership with families

-Using the Kent Portage Checklist linked to the EYFS, Portage helps children to develop their:
+Using the Kent Best Practice Portage Assessment Checklist linked to the Early Years Foundation Stage, Portage helps children to develop their: